zuozhenggh/learning-library/developer-library/oracle-db-features-for-developers/adb-json/json-adb-advanced.md

 ### Prerequisites

 This lab assumes you have completed the following labs:
-* Prerequisites: Sign in to Oracle Cloud
+* Prerequisites
 * Lab: Provision and connect to Autonomous Database
-* Lab: JSON in Oracle DB
+* Lab: JSON in the Oracle DB

 ### Lab User Schema